bbvenega/Dutchie-Scraper/README.md

 **Disclaimer**

-In order for this program to work, the user must enter their own Dutchie  REPLACE_USERNAMEand password, Google Sheets ID, Google Sheets API Key, and service account credentials.
+In order for this program to work, the user must enter their own Dutchie username and password, Google Sheets ID, Google Sheets API Key, and service account credentials.
 Customize the script as indicated to match personal preferences for input scanning and output to sheets.

 Features
     ~ Uses a headless Chrome browser to log into an authorized Dutchie account.